ministryofjustice/cloud-platform-user-guide/source/documentation/reference/operational-processes.md

 If someone is asking for help that will be quick to do (less than 15 mins) or is mainly advice then keep the interaction in channel and get it done.

-If someone needs something that takes longer, is more challenging to complete or you find you've spent longer than 15 mins on it, then continue to talk in the channel but also ask the person asking for help to raise a ticket using the GitHub issue link: [long version](https://github.com/ministryofjustice/cloud-platform/issues/new?template=cloud-platform-support-request.md&labels=support%20team) and [short version](https://goo.gl/msfGiS).
+If someone needs something that takes longer, is more challenging to complete or you find you've spent longer than 15 mins on it, then continue to talk in the channel but also ask the person asking for help to raise a ticket using the GitHub issue [link](https://github.com/ministryofjustice/cloud-platform/issues/new?template=cloud-platform-support-request.md&labels=support%20team).

 The purpose of the ticket is to keep a record of the work we are doing and how it is progressing.
 It is *not* the primary communication channel with the person who raised the problem - this should remain slack where you can provide a richer and more human interaction, answering questions if necessary.
 The engineer working on the ticket should update the ticket for our record as work progresses.